Jexulie/showmov-server/README.md

 # ShowMov -  Back-end Side

 ## Tiny Server for ShowMov-App.
-## Shamelessly scrapped from certain site with web-scapper.
+## Shamelessly scrapped a from certain site with web-scapper.

 ### Usage:
 ---